jiakai-17/tp/docs/DraftUserGuide.md

 <div style="page-break-after: always;"></div>

-### 5. Find specific vendors: `findPerson`
+### 5. Find specific person: `findPerson`

-Type in a few keywords linked to a vendor's name, and watch the right details unfold.
+Type in a few keywords linked to a person's name, and the matching persons' details will be displayed on screen.

+{% include admonition.html type="note" title="Note" body="

+This command hides all persons that do not match the search criteria. <br>
+To reset the Persons view, simply run the <code>listPerson</code> command to list all persons.

+" %}

 Format:

 ```
-findPerson KEYWORD [MORE_KEYWORDS]
+findPerson KEYWORD [KEYWORDS]…
 ```

 - The search is case-insensitive. e.g `hans` will match `Hans`